leonone694/JieqiBox/NOTATION_FORMAT.md

 - `engineScore`: Engine analysis score for this move (number).
 Only recorded if engine was thinking before the move.
 Default is 0 if engine was not thinking.
 - `engineTime`: Engine analysis time in milliseconds for this move (number).
 Only recorded if engine was thinking before the move.
 Default is 0 if engine was not thinking.

-### currentMoveIndex

-The index of the current move, used to restore the game position.

 ## FEN Format Specification